NREL/SOEP-QSS/README.md

 ### Numeric Differentiation

 Higher derivatives are needed for QSS2+ methods.
-These are available analytically for linear functions and we provide them for the nonlinear function examples.
-In general analytical higher derivatives may not be provided by the model description or via automatic differentiation or may not be available across an FMU interface so we need some support for numeric differentiation.
-Numeric differentiation variants of some of the function classes were built to allow emulation of an environment where analytical higher derivatives are not available.
+These are available analytically for linear functions and we provide them for the nonlinear functions in `cod`.
+In general analytical higher derivatives may not be provided by the model description or via automatic differentiation and may not be available across the FMU interface so we need some support for numeric differentiation.
+Numeric differentiation variants of some of the function classes are included to allow emulation of an environment where analytical higher derivatives are not available.
 A simple and fast approach suffices for this purpose:
 * QSS2 does 2-point forward difference differentiation to allow reuse of one derivative evaluation.
 * QSS3 does 2 and 3-point centered difference differentiation to allow reuse of derivative evaluations.
-* Input variables of orders 2 and 3 are handled analogously to the corresponding QSS variable.
+* Input variables of orders 2 and 3 are handled analogously.

-A mechanism to specify a per-variable differentiation time step is provided with defaulting to a global differentiation time step.
+* A mechanism to specify globat and per-variable differentiation time steps is provided.

-At startup and requantization events QSS3 with numeric differentiation has a cyclic dependency problem because the derivative function evaluations at time step offsets used to compute the higher derivatives are both used to set the q2 coefficient of the quantized representation but also depend on q2.
-The QSS literature does not offer a robust solution and none is implemented at this point.
-An iterative approach could be used to find a fixed point solution for a stable q2 value but this would require a number of additional derivative evaluations.
-The impact of this flaw will vary across models and could be severe in some situations so it should be addressed if numeric differentiation will be used in the production JModelica+QSS system.
+At startup and simultaneous or self-observer requantization events, numeric differentiation of QSS3+ and xQSS2+ variables has a cyclic dependency problem: the derivative function evaluations at time step offsets used to compute the higher derivatives are both used to set the q2 coefficient of the quantized representation but also depend on q2.
+(The same problem exists for the higher q terms in higher order QSS methods.)
+The result is that some variables will use a "stale" value of q2 in their derivative computation.
+The impact of this flaw will vary across models and could be severe in some situations so numeric differentiation should be avoided in the production JModelica+QSS system with these higher order QSS variables.

 ### Numeric Bulletproofing